Essential Fatty Acids

-These fats influence many of our biological functions, an insufficient intake results in loss of skin elasticity, dryness, poor wound healing and increases our susceptibility to premature ageing.
+An insufficient intake results in loss of skin elasticity, dryness, poor wound healing, and increases our susceptibility to premature ageing.

 We can’t produce them naturally, the only source we can obtain them from is supplements, food, and topical applications.

-This is why I find it so hard to comprehend, that were rarely taught the importance of essential fatty acids, especially as so many important biological functions of the body is governed by them, we want to share with you everything we know.
+Yet we are rarely taught the importance of essential fatty acids, and yet with so many important biological functions of the body being governed by them, we want to share with you everything we know.

 They play a big role in maintaining the integrity and function of our skin:

 They keep arteries healthy.

-They help to limit potential damage to our arteries, that are caused by bursts of high blood sugar.
-They also insulate our nerve cells keeping our skin and arteries healthy, dramatically reducing the risk of heart attack.
+They help to limit potential damage to our arteries, which are caused by bursts of high blood sugar.
+They also insulate our nerve cells keeping our skin and arteries healthy, dramatically reducing the risk of a heart attack.